Will Montenegro turn its back on the West? – DW – 08/04/2024

 Foreign policy endangered

-How will the entry of pro-Serbian and pro-Russian parties affect Montenegro's foreign policy?
-Zlatko Vujovic, a political scientist from the Centre for Monitoring and Research in Podgorica, believes that this development is no surprise because it is a process that has been underway for some time.
+How will the entry of pro-Serbia and pro-Russia parties affect Montenegro's foreign policy?
+Zlatko Vujovic, a political scientist from the Center for Monitoring and Research in Podgorica, believes this development is no surprise because it is a process that has been underway for some time.

 "We now have the forces that are under the control of Serbian President Vucic and that are working to prevent Montenegro from joining the EU and distancing itself from NATO," he told DW.